TRAVELABROOD.COM.AU

 Day 9

-Up early to clean, pack and return the RV, we packed our left over food, beer and Bailey's into a box and dropped it into the camp kitchen.
+Up early to clean, pack and return the RV, we packed our left-over food, beer and Bailey's into a box and dropped it into the camp kitchen.
 I don't think it lasted long as there were a few weary cyclists who welcomed the stash.
 I would never recommend cycling around Iceland.
 The roads are far too narrow, the wind so strong that we saw cyclists being blown back to where they came from and it just didn't look fun at all.

 What a fabulous trip we had.
 Iceland is nature on steroids and definitely one for the bucket list.